Chains

 )

-A tool that takes a previous step's output:
+A tool that uses a previous step's output — it just declares the params it needs:

 class CreateNoteFromMailParams(BaseModel):

-thread_id: str = Field(description="The thread UUID to base the note on.")
+thread_id: str = Field(description="The thread to base the note on.")

 title: str = Field(description="Note title.")